 • headache;

-• sharp drops in blood pressure.
+• sudden changes in blood pressure.

 In addition, cervical osteochondrosis is characterized by a number of syndromes (combinations of several symptoms):

-• vertebral- a number of symptoms associated with damage to the bone tissue of the vertebrae (pain in the neck when trying to turn the head, impaired mobility of the cervical spine, morphological changes in the vertebral bodies and intervertebral discs visually noticeable on the roentgenogram);
+• vertebral- a number of symptoms associated with damage to the bone tissue of the vertebrae (pain in the neck when trying to turn the head, impaired mobility of the cervical spine, morphological changes in the vertebral bodies and intervertebral discs visually noticeable on the radiograph);

-• cardiac - a number of symptoms arising from reflex disorders of the heart (pain, burning sensation behind the breastbone, shortness of breath, tachycardia).
+• cardiac - a number of symptoms that arise as a result of reflex disorders of the heart (pain, burning behind the sternum, shortness of breath, tachycardia).

-Degrees of osteochondrosis of the neck
+Degrees of neck osteochondrosis

-Diagnostics of the cervical osteochondrosis
+Diagnosis of cervical osteochondrosis

-At the initial stage of the disease, the treatment of osteochondrosis of the cervical spine is reduced to the elimination of pain with NSAIDs and local anesthetics (ointments, creams) or systemic (tablets, injections) action.
-In addition, the restoration of normal metabolic processes in the cartilaginous tissue of the intervertebral disc plays a huge role, for which chondroprotectors are used - drugs that stimulate the metabolism in the cartilage tissue and normalize its structure.
-In particular, in the treatment of cervical osteochondrosis, the drug Dona® has shown its effectiveness - its active ingredient, crystalline glucosamine sulfate, is a source of valuable components of cartilage tissue.
-It stimulates the production of proteoglycans in the cartilage tissue, which form the structure of the cartilage.
-At the same time, glucosamine sulfate suppresses inflammation and destructive processes in the cartilage tissue.
+On initial stage disease, treatment of cervical osteochondrosis comes down to eliminating the pain syndrome with the help of NSAIDs and painkillers of local (ointments, creams) or systemic (tablets, injections) action.
+In addition, the restoration of normal metabolic processes in the cartilage tissue of the intervertebral disc plays a huge role, for which chondroprotectors are used - drugs that stimulate metabolism in cartilage tissue and normalize its structure.
+In particular, the drug Dona® has shown its effectiveness in the treatment of cervical osteochondrosis - its active ingredient, crystalline glucosamine sulfate, is a source of valuable components of cartilage tissue.
+It stimulates the production of proteoglycans in cartilage tissue, which form the structure of cartilage.
+At the same time, glucosamine sulfate suppresses inflammation and destructive processes in cartilage tissue.

-Physiotherapy exercises (exercise therapy) for cervical osteochondrosis
+Physical therapy (physical therapy) for cervical osteochondrosis

 Prevention of cervical osteochondrosis